gephi/gephi-plugins/README.md

 Gephi can be extended in many ways but the major categories are `Layout`, `Export`, `Import`, `Data Laboratory`, `Filter`, `Generator`, `Metric`, `Preview`, `Tool`, `Appearance` and `Clustering`.
 A good way to start is to look at examples with the [bootcamp](https://github.com/gephi/gephi-plugins-bootcamp).

+- In which language can plugins be created?

+Plugins can use any JVM languages (e.g. Scala, Python, Groovy) but the default option is Java.

+- Can native librairies be used?

+Yes, native librairies can be used in modules.

 - How is this repository structured?

 The `modules` folder is where plugin modules go.
 Each plugin is defined in a in single folder in this directory.
 A plugin can be composed of multiple modules (it's called a suite then) but usually one is enough to do what you want.